markniu/Bed_Distance_sensor/klipper_Beta/README.md

 How to run?

-remove the auto bed leveling command  `BED_MESH_CALIBRATE` and add `BDSENSOR_SET REAL_TIME_HEIGHT=xx` below the G28, here xx is the first layer height that will do real time leveling, for example, set the first layer height to 0.32mm
+remove the auto bed leveling command  `BED_MESH_CALIBRATE` and add `BDSENSOR_SET REAL_TIME_HEIGHT=xx` under the G28, here xx is the first layer height that will do real time leveling, for example, set the first layer height to 0.32mm

 ```
 G28
 BDSENSOR_SET REAL_TIME_HEIGHT=0.32

 ```
+note: this feature works only with the BDsensor and Z motors are connected in the same MCU.